universal-packages/universal-event-emitter/README.md

 // Use your typed events with autocompletion emitter.on('user:created', (event) => {
   // Fully typed payload
-  const id: string = event.payload!.id
+  const id: string = event.payload.id
 })

 // Use dynamic events when needed